 Most buyers of insurance regard cost and suitability of cover as important criteria when choosing their insurer; however, price and policy cover should not be the only considerations.
 The most important service purchased from an insurance company is the full and prompt payment of the claim when a loss occurs, so securing certainty around claims response should also be a prime consideration.

 Several other factors are relevant to a business's choice of insurance company.
-In the first instance, the overall reputation of the insurance company is important, both in general and in relation to the business's specific business sector.
+In the first instance, the overall reputation of the insurance company is important, both in general and in relation to the business's specific industry sector.

-In addition, the business should include the following in its evaluation:
+In addition, the organisation should include the following in its evaluation:

-- Financial strength and credit rating of the insurance company - Does the insurance underwriter understand the business - Areas of specialism relevant to the business - Level of service support and range of advice available - International capability if the business has overseas operations - Ability to explain coverage so that the business is clear how the policy responds to a loss - Scope of claims service so the business knows what the broker will do, and what it need from the business, when a claim occurs - Flexibility on coverage terms
+- Financial strength and credit rating of the insurance company - Understanding of the sector and business - Areas of specialism relevant to the business - Level of service support and range of advice available - International capability if the organisation has overseas operations - Ability to explain coverage so that the organisation is clear about how the policy responds to a loss - Scope of claims service to allow the organisation to know what the broker will do, and what would be needed from the business, when a claim occurs.

 The financial strength of the insurance company is vitally important.
 The insurance broker is likely to have solvency criteria for insurance companies that must be fulfilled before placing business with them.
-However, the business should check that this is the case.
+However, the business should check that this is the case and set its own policy and expectations.

 In the UK, the insurance market divides into commercial insurance companies, mutual insurers and the Lloyd's market:

-- Commercial insurance companies offer a very wide range of insurance covers - Mutual insurers are usually specific to a particular business sector - The Lloyd's market tends to concentrate on more specialised or unusual risks
+- Commercial insurance companies offer a very wide range of insurance covers - Mutual insurers are often specific to a particular business sector such as farming - The Lloyd's market tends to concentrate on more specialist, complex and/or large risks.

-Ancillary services made available by insurers should also be considered ahead of renewal, in particular around emerging or changing areas of risk.
-Many insurers are looking to build long-term strategic relationships with their insureds and may offer additional services such as discounted risk engineering work, or enhanced claims response services to support clients who may not have suffered a similar loss before.
+Ancillary services made available by insurers should also be considered ahead of renewal, in particular, around emerging or changing areas of risk.
+Many insurers are looking to build longterm strategic relationships with their insureds and may offer additional services such as discounted risk engineering work or enhanced claims response services to support clients that may not have suffered a similar loss before.
 This will usually include legal support but can be particularly varied in the case of cyber insurance, with providers offering an array of additional services including staff training, crisis response helplines, IT forensic support and IT infrastructure advice.
-These additional services should be considered ahead of renewal and the choice of insurance provider.
+These additional services should be considered ahead of renewal and the appointment of an insurance provider.